 The content of your podcast, or the material that you will be covering, is very much up to you as is the quality and preparation that goes into it.
 The audio production of your podcast, however, can be easily and cost-effectively delegated to a professional voice talent.
 They have all the goodies that you need regarding sound effects, royalty-free music, production (the recording of your podcast), post-production skills (editing and https://www.voices.com/podcasting/mixing-your-podcast.html">mixing your podcast) and the vocal talents to carry your podcast and convey the message that your listeners need to hear.

 If you are familiar with retainers in radio and television, you'll be able to apply the same concept here if you work with a particular voice talent regularly.
 You can opt for a full buyout, which is usually the preferred method of invoicing for a one-time or sporadic voice-over job.

 Before we go, I'll mention one more tool that will help you with the complete 411 on podcasting itself.
-The Complete Guide to Podcasting is a great resource that will help you to plan your podcast, brand your podcast, record your podcast (all that production entails), distribute, and grow your podcast.
+The Podcasting Success Kit is a free ebook and is a great resource that will help you to plan your podcast, brand your podcast, record your podcast (all that production entails), distribute, and grow your podcast.

 Best wishes on finding that perfect voice.